hashicorp/terraform-provider-google/website/docs/r/compute_forwarding_rule.html.markdown

 * `no_automate_dns_zone` -
   (Optional)
   This is used in PSC consumer ForwardingRule to control whether it should try to auto-generate a DNS zone or not.
 Non-PSC forwarding rules do not use this field.

+* `ip_version` -
+  (Optional)
+  The IP address version that will be used by this forwarding rule.
+  Valid options are IPV4 and IPV6.
+  If not set, the IPv4 address will be used by default.
+  Possible values are: `IPV4`, `IPV6`.

 * `region` -
   (Optional)